 Engaging with your followers from time to time can have you reaping many benefits for your page.
 Don’t just casually shrug off the importance of this step because engaging mindfully with your audience is like fodder for your page engagement.
 Respond to messages and comments from time to time.
 Host several live interactive sessions where you don’t just talk about your business but also talk about current happenings in the world, personal issues, or anything that you consider apropos of the situation.

 Also, pinning recent announcements/news that you might have to the top of your page is a good way to go, as it enhances your Facebook page engagement.
+You should keep note that you must take steps to protect your Facebook account alongside reaching the engagement.
+You need to take immediate action so that no can go for a Facebook hack.

 4. Be crisp and precise